Skip to content

 iteration.rb

-For example, in the following code, the condition variable \(i\) is updated twice each round, which would be inconvenient to implement with a for loop.
+For example, in the following code, the condition variable \(i\) is updated twice per round, which is not convenient to implement using a for loop:

 iteration.py